Getting ready for your yoga session and arriving at the studio

 What to bring

-The only essentials are yourself and your yoga mat and a water bottle, in case you feel thirsty.
+The only essentials are yourself and your yoga mat.
 You may discover some classic props are helpful ~ a yoga strap, a yoga blanket, and blocks can help make some poses more accessible and comfortable.
 Class Members bring their own props.
 I bring a few along with me, so you can try them and see if you find them helpful.

 What to wear

 Wear comfortable, stretchy clothes that won't restrict your freedom of movement.
 We practice in bare feet because feet are sensitive and grippy.
 Socks are too slippy.
 So please slip your shoes and socks off outside the studio door.
 If you are sensitive about being in bare feet for any reason, you're not alone :-) Please let me know?
 I'll point you to a site where you can buy special grippy yoga socks.